-Congratulations on reaching the final semester of the MPA program at GW's Trachtenberg School.
+Congratulations on reaching the final semester of the MPA or MPP program at GW's Trachtenberg School.
 This capstone course is intended to be a highly integrative undertaking that serves in the place of an end-of-program comprehensive exam.
-The MPA program begins fairly broadly with required courses and then narrows to a more specialized field of concentration.
-Now, at the conclusion of the program, the capstone project asks students to integrate and synthesize many components of the curriculum by undertaking a major pro bono policy analysis project of value to an external client.
+The MPA and programs begin fairly broadly with required courses and then narrows to a more specialized field of concentration.
+Now, at the conclusion of the program, the capstone project asks students to integrate and synthesize many components of the curriculum by undertaking a major pro bono project of value to an external client.